M

 CustomersNew Customer

-• You do not need to create a customer for every sale.
-Immediate cash sales can be processed without creating customers.
+You don't need to create a customer record for every sale.
+Cash sales paid immediately can be processed without creating a customer.

 Code